Why dietitians are nuts about nuts

 Nuts contain around 10 to 20% protein, a similar amount to that found in eggs.
 They sit alongside meat and eggs in the Australian Guide to Healthy Eating as they share similar nutrient profiles.
 So, nuts can be a good source of protein for vegetarians and vegans.

-Plain unsalted nuts are the best choices.
-Salted nuts are high in sodium, and nuts that are commercially roasted can be high in added fats, cancelling out the positive benefits of including nuts in your diet.
+Raw or roasted unsalted nuts are the best choices.
+Salted nuts are high in sodium, and due to the abundance of salt in our diet, it’s best to opt for non-salted varieties.
 Nuts are delicious and tasty on their own, but if you want to try something different, dry roast your nuts at home with a light dusting of turmeric or a sprinkling of rosemary.

 - 20 almonds